 December brings cold winter nights and some of the clearest skies of the year for many locations.
 Bundle up to keep warm and get outside for some holiday stargazing fun!

 Grab a blanket and get outside around midnight on December 13th-14th to see meteors streak across the sky during the peak of the Geminids shower.
 The Geminids normally produces up to 100-120 multicolored meteors per hour at its peak, so it's worth braving the cold to catch this impressive celestial lightshow.
 This year, the waning crescent Moon coincides with the peak of the shower.
 This means the sky will be nice and dark, providing great conditions to see "shooting stars."
 Look for meteors to radiate out from the general area of the constellation Gemini.
 All you need to enjoy the show is a comfy chair, a warm blanket, and your eyes!

-Host an August Star Party
+Star Party Time

-All objects described above can be easily seen with the suggested equipment from a dark sky site, a viewing location some distance away from city lights where light pollution and when bright moonlight does not overpower the stars.
+All objects described above can easily be seen with the suggested equipment from a dark sky site, a viewing location some distance away from city lights where light pollution and when bright moonlight does not overpower the stars.